Vrushall/A-Statistical-Analysis-of-Descriptions-to-Determine-Severity-of-the-Vulnerabilities./README.md

 # A Statistical Analysis of Descriptions to Determine Severity of the Vulnerabilities

-For a thoroughly research paper on this analyis please visit the "Cybersecurity Analysis.pdf" paper in this repository.
+For a thoroughly research paper on this analyis please visit the "Cybersecurity Analysis: A Statistical Analysis of Descriptions to Determine Severity of the Vulnerabilities.pdf" paper in this repository.

 # Overview